This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 SSDI can be a monthly benefit or a permanent one.
 Although cerebral palsy is a lifelong condition, it doesn’t always mean that SSDI will be permanent because many children with cerebral palsy will grow up and eventually find employment.

-To qualify for SSDI, the applicant must show proof of mental or physical disability that has lasted at least one year and show that the parent or parents (if applying for a child) have had employment within the last ten years with social security taxes taken out.[2]
+To qualify for SSDI, the applicant must show proof of mental or physical disability that has lasted at least one year and show that the parent or parents (if applying for a child) paid Social Security taxes for the required period of time.[2]
 The applicant must also prove that there are no current training programs (for adult applicants) they qualify for.

-To apply for SSDI, visit your local social security office or call 800-772-1213 to have an application mailed to you.
-Keep in mind that you’ll need to show proof of residency, your child’s birth certificate, past medical bills, and the names of numbers of any physicians that can help prove your child’s disability.
+To apply for SSDI, visit your local Social Security office or call 800-772-1213 to have an application mailed to you.
+Keep in mind that you’ll need to show proof of residency, your child’s birth certificate, past medical bills, and the names or numbers of any physicians who can help prove your child’s disability.

 Temporary Assistance for Needy Families